Recreational hiker, novice trip report writer, nature lover.

 The trail heads up and across some tree roots, eventually having you cross a little stream.
 Just before the stream, there's a nice little wading pool and I was sad to realize that on our loop, we wouldn't be coming back by it to cool off.
 Just past the pool, there is a high water bridge that you can cross or if you stay on the right side of the stream, there is a rock crossing up a little bit further.

 Once across the stream, you're in a lightly inclined creek bed for the next ten minutes or so.
-Eventually, you come to some wooden planks and the trail head for Phelps is directly afterwards.
+Eventually, you come to some wooden planks and the trailhead for Phelps is directly afterward.
 The section from Marcy Dam to Phelps is only seven-tenths of a mile and we were there at 7:38 a.m., with previous years having taken us an hour and a half to make this point.

 It's more stony creek bed for another ten minutes as it gradually heads up to another bridge and stream crossing to the right.